sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-securestartup-filterdriver.md

 ms.sitesec: msdn
 ---

-# Microsoft-Windows-SecureStartup-FilterDriver
+# microsoft-windows-securestartup-filterdriver-

-The Microsoft-Windows-SecureStartup-FilterDriver component contains settings to optimize BitLocker settings for PCs with hardware architectures such as System on a Chip (SoC).
+The microsoft-windows-securestartup-filterdriver- component contains settings to optimize BitLocker settings for PCs with hardware architectures such as System on a Chip (SoC).

 These settings are intended for OEM manufacturing only.
 For specific guidance on using these settings, contact Microsoft.